Chapter 6 : The Train Ride North

-"The wood and the length of the wand is all part of what makes a wand special," said Philip, "but the core is what most people focus on.
+"The type of wood and the length of the wand are all part of what makes a wand special," said Philip, "but the core is what most people focus on.
 My wand has a unicorn hair in it.
 How 'bout yours, Liam?"

 "I don't know," said Liam sheepishly.
 "It's an old family wand, and we don't know what it's got inside it."